xxsreexx00/FashionHouseTemp/README.md

 This unity project aimed to provide a guideline for students' projects providing a virtual museum experience.
 At start, user finds himself/herself in front of a door.
 By tapping on the screen of the smartphone (or presseing the button of the cardboard), s/he can move in the direction of his/her looking.
 Passing a corridor, s/he will reach to the entering of two rooms with texts and images overlayed on their surrounding walls.
 The left room provides two interactions: with a video player and with an image viewer through having eye gaze on the available buttons.
 In the second room that presents models on top of a base, user can interact with them by rotating them by having her/his gaze on top of the rotate button placed on their tops.

-The project contains these parts:
+Assets folder of the project includes ten folders:
+1. w

+Guidelines on running the example:
+* In a folder named Scenes, double click on the name of a scene named "Virtual Museum" to open it.
+*

-An example scene named "VirtualMuseum":
+An example scene named "VirtualMuseum"

 This scene is created by: